-The Call of the Wild Mural is a traveling collaborative Public Art Installation advocating for wolves and the Endangered Species Act.
+The Call of the Wild Mural is a traveling collaborative public art Installation advocating for wolves, wildlife and the Endangered Species Act.

-The official launch of the Call of the Wild Mural will take place at Plan B to Save Wolves and I AM WOLF NATION™’s 1st Annual Call of the Wild Benefit on October 25th at Tlaquepaque Arts & Crafts Village in Sedona.
+The official launch of the Call of the Wild Mural took place at Plan B to Save Wolves and I AM WOLF NATION™’s 1st Annual Call of the Wild Benefit on October 25th at Tlaquepaque Arts & Crafts Village in Sedona.

-Individuals from the community will paint, draw and write their messages of support for wolves and all animals as well as the Endangered Species Act.
+Individuals from the community came to paint, draw and write their messages of support for wolves and all animals as well as the Endangered Species Act.
 The intention is for this mural to grow and travel throughout the U.S. with its final destination the National Mall of our nation’s Capital.

 We are honored to have renowned eco-political artist Lauren Strohacker collaborating on this project.
 The silhouettes of the “wolves” will act as the canvas for the Call of the Wild Mural will be created by Lauren.

 Wolf silhouettes will serve as “panels” to the mural and will be added as it travels, growing into a meaningful, impactful expression of humanity’s need to reconnect to nature.

 The wolf silhouette was chosen in recognition of it’s unique relationship to man, which is well documented.
 It is widely acknowledged that humans and wolves developed a close relationship after recognizing themselves in each other while hunting on the trail of big game.
 Many scientists believe that wolves initiated the relationship, even teaching man how to hunt ensuring their survival.

 Why It Is Named Call of the Wild